-IM Nails or intramedullary rod are Orthopedic Implants used to align and stabilize fractures.
+IM Nails or intramedullary nail are Orthopedic Implants used to align and stabilize fractures.
 Intramedullary rods are inserted into the bone marrow canal in the center of the long bones of the extremities.
 They may be used in the tibia (shin bone) and the femur (thigh bone), for example.
 They are also called intramedullary nails.
 These nails are provided by the orthopedic implant suppliers.

 One of the significant benefits of IM rods over other methods of fracture fixation is that IM rods share the load with the bone, rather than totally supporting the bone.
 Due to this, patients can use extremity more quickly.